 Homeros was the grandson of Odysseus, that is what the Pythia told Roman Emperor Hadrianus (76-138 AD, born in Italica, the ruins of which are near Sevilla).
 Take it or leave it.

 Here we take it.
 The oracle at Delphi usually was very well informed.
-The story is most probably anecdotal and was never confirmed, but to me quite plausible.
-Homeros was indeed very gifted, intelligent and proficient in language(s), like his grandfather was.
-Assuming five generations previously (Telemachos, Odysseus, Laertes and Arcesios, additionally one of the three founding fathers mentioned for Ithaka, viz.
+The story is most probably anecdotal and was never confirmed, but to me it is quite plausible.
+Homeros was indeed very gifted, intelligent and proficient in language(s) like his grandfather was.
+Assuming five generations before Homeros (Telemachos, Odysseus, Laertes and Arcesios, additionally one of the three founding fathers mentioned for Ithaka, viz.
 Ithakos, Neritos, and Polyktor), then supposedly a century before Homeros, Ithaka may have been taken by some troops of the Achaioi, coming from more northern regions along the Atlantic coast.
-Ithaka at the time may have been in a stage that the settlement was not defendable yet, or even was just a hamlet in a well situated high place (in a playful approach might be assumed that may have been acclaimed: “here it is that we should settle”, which in actual Portuguese would have been: “está cá”).
+Ithaka at the time will have been in a stage that the settlement was not defendable yet, or even was just a hamlet in a well situated high place (in a playful approach it might be assumed that at arrival may have been acclaimed: “here it is that we should settle”, which in actual Portuguese would have been: “está cá”).
 Believing Herodotos that Homeros was born not before 850 BC, the settling down in Ithaca may have been around early 9th century BC.
-The names Neritos and Ithakos in my opinion indicate real founders, as both dominant mountain and excellent settlement site were named after them.
+The names Neritos and Ithakos, in my opinion, indicate real founders, as both dominant mountain and excellent settlement site were named after them.
 Polyktor’s name indicates a person that obtained much wealth or land.
 All three are considered heroes, of a past turbulent invasion period.

-The date of ninth or eighth century BC would make many things to change in the discussion.
+The date of the ninth or eighth century BC would make many things to change in the discussion.
 Troy may have been destroyed and fully leveled, razed (“campos ubi Troja fuit”, Lucanus) in this period, and thus much later than the traditional estimates do suggest.
 These traditional estimates are largely dependent on (recent) assumptions that Hissarlik is the place of Troy, and on texts from Antiquity that should not be taken for true without some doubt.
-Before 1800 AD this information was not taken serious in Western Europe anyhow.
+Before 1800 AD this information was not taken seriously in Western Europe anyhow.
 The now traditional date seems conclusive but luckily quite some specialists have their objections.
-Scientists however seem to run in droves, and these do choose first for continuity of established theories.
+Scientists, however, seem to run in droves, and these droves do choose first for continuity of established theories.
 Maybe Cailleux (1879), the odd man out, was all right.

 I still wonder about the hate the Achaioi displayed against the Trojans, a really bitter hate, leading to killing them all where possible and wiping out their settlements.
 Why?
 Because of the blocking of tin exports says Cailleux (1879), but who accepts that motive nowadays?
-Bronze was running at its end in the 9th century BC as a strategic material is the opinion actually.
+Bronze was running at its end in the 9th century BC as a strategic material, such is the opinion actually.
 Or is there a parallel with the recent Irak war, which was about petroleum, doubtless so?
-Strategists say that most, or even all wars are about resources including territory.
-Machiavelli says you better kill a man’s father than take his property, because his father is not daily on his mind, unlike his loss of welfare.
+Strategists say that most, or even all wars are about resources, including territory.
+Machiavelli plainly says you better kill a man’s father than take his property, because his father is not daily on his mind, unlike his loss of welfare.
 So be it.
 But just disgust may have been the strongest motive for the Achaioi.
 Down with that perfid gang!
+Even the gods agree.

-Trojans and Achaioi could speak with each other, at least the warrior caste could, but culturally they differed according to their own opinions.
-Trojan culture was felt by the others as untrustworthy, even when facing the gods, and surely so in peace negotiations.
+Trojans and Achaioi could speak to each other, at least the warrior caste could, but culturally they differed according to their own opinions.
+The trojan culture was felt by the others as untrustworthy, even when facing the gods, and surely so in peace negotiations.
 They, although reputedly quite rich, did not keep their word, or simply, feeling safe, did not pay their due after work was delivered.
 One may feel this to be perfidy.
-For Heracles, according to a myth, this was a good reason to storm the city (with only a few thousand men as it is told) and take it, as Heracles was short-tempered, and even a bit mentally disordered, a “gift” from Hera.
+For Heracles, according to a myth, this was a good reason to storm the city (with only a few thousand men as it is told) and take it, as Heracles was short-tempered, and even a bit mentally disordered, this being a “gift” from Hera.
 Trojan mutual manners are by Homeros seldom described as caustic.
 For instance, even when Hector calls his brother Paris from his wife’s bedroom because the fighting outside is fiercely going on, he remains relatively mild.
-And Paris nor Helena were extradited when the war became perilous for Ilion.
+And Paris nor Helena was extradited when the war became perilous for Ilion.
 Women were taken seriously in Troy.
-Herodotus assumes Helena was not in Ilion to be handed over, and says that the Trojans, if they indeed had her, would have handed her over, like the Achaioi would have done, a quite normal gesture for a Greek, as women were not worth all this trouble.
+Herodotus assumes Helena was not in Ilion to be handed over and says that the Trojans if they indeed had her, would have handed her over like the Achaioi would have done, a quite normal gesture for a Greek, as women were not worth all this trouble.
 So Herodotus.

 In the story of Odysseus entering “broadway” Troy in disguise, as a slave, there is a word used for the sword which may give some link to a period, as the sword he uses is called ταναηκεί χαλκῳ͎ a bronze (weapon) with long stretched (slender, extended ) point (Od.
 IV 244 etc).
 This may be taken to characterize the well known -by specialists- carp’s tongue swords found along the Atlantic coast, in LBA3b, a code for a period in the late bronze age, from 900 to 800 BC.
 How Odysseus obtained this weapon is not clear, but he killed many Trojans with it before he left the town.
 A short dagger is not very handy for that.
 He will not have carried a spear, as it is too conspicuous in town, though spears were found standing ready in any rich man’s house.
 Swords were probably much more personal, and Helena had gained his confidence, we know.
 The weapon may have come from the collection of Paris, who loved to polish his weapons.
 The word is seldom used in the Odyssey, it is not the usual epitheton of swords and spearpoints.
 Traditional (Urnfield Culture) swords were rather short and broad, ending in a strong point.
 See for these slender points the photo of the Huelva swords in the website page on Ithaka, which swords are not the real type but very similar (Burgess & O’Connor 2012).
 They are quite ugly in my eyes, just good for efficient killing, like are bayonets.